auth0/docs/articles/email/custom.md

 The default email flow in Auth0 can address the requirements of most applications, but there may be instances where more flexibility is required.
 For example:

  * Localization
- * Custom **Redirect To** URLs based on the user or tenant
+ * Custom **Redirect To** URLs based on the user or domain
- * Different email templates per application or tenant
+ * Different email templates per application or domain

 The Auth0 Management API provides endpoints that allow you to completely manage email flow, and control when and how emails are sent.